Germany eyes post-virus stimulus package

 State-owned KfW bank said it had received an initial 34 applications for coronavirus crisis-linked loans totalling 1.985 billion euros.

-Deutsche Bank received more than 5,300 customer queries on Monday for emergency KfW funding, a spokesman said on Tuesday.
+Deutsche Bank (DBKGn.DE) received more than 5,300 customer queries on Monday for emergency KfW funding, a spokesman said on Tuesday.

 Reporting by Michael Nienaber; Additional reporting by Thomas Escritt, Sabine Siebold and Joern Poltz; Editing by Michelle Martin and John Stonestreet